 Who were the Taylor Brothers?

 Click above to access Nick Whitmer's "The Lives of Pipers" website and learn about the men.
-Willie and Charles were half-brothers and were sons of the James Taylor from who was a piper, pipemaker, and organ maker.
+Willie and Charles were half-brothers and were sons of the James Taylor who was a piper, pipemaker, and organ maker.

 Photo is also from "Lives of the Pipers" of the O'Donnell set (all cleaned up!)